 WORK IN EGYPT?

 There are two very effective means of helping the work of the Wadi el-Hudi Expedition.
 First, I urge you to donate to the project.
 Your donation is tax deductible.
 Whether it is $20, $10/month, or $1000, every little bit helps and goes directly to support our work in Egypt.
 The entire Wadi el-Hudi team donates its time and labor to the project.
 We do not take stipends for our work.
 The majority of our budget for each season is spent in Egypt on buying food and supplies, hiring workers, renting 4x4 vehicles to travel into the desert, and renting apartments.
 The majority of our budget helps financially to support the people of modern Egypt.
 Every little bit counts.
-If you give $20, we can pay for a day of living expenses of one member of our team in Aswan.
+If you give $20, we can hire a worker for 8 hours of labor, with pay well above the local minimum wage.
 If you give $70 we can rent a 4x4 vehicle to take our team into the desert for a day.
 We are a small, frugal, no frills team, which means that your contribution will make a difference.
 Second, we are looking for a handful of volunteers to work for the Wadi el-Hudi project from home.
 Processing data from an archaeological excavation is labor intensive, and we have dozens of tasks that could be done by meticulous and dedicated volunteers on their own time, such as transcribing handwritten notebooks, tagging photos, or digitizing drawings.
 If you live in the San Bernardino area, other tasks are also available.
-If you are interested in volunteering, please email email@example.com.
+If you are interested in volunteering, please email firstname.lastname@example.org.